ahayashi/hclib-actor/doc/markdowns/tools/craypat.md

 ## Introduction

 CrayPat (Cray Performance Measurement and Analysis toolset) is Cray’s performance analysis tool offered by Cray.
-It can be used for profiling, tracing and counter based hardware performance analysis.
-It has a large feature set and provides access to a wide variety of performance experiments that measure how an executable program consumes resources while it is running, as well as several different user interfaces that provide access to the experiment and reporting functions.

 Since CrayPat is only available on Cray systems, let us give a brief step-by-step guidance on how to use it on **Perlmutter**.

 ## Step-by-Step Guide
 Here we will take Triangle Counting selector as an example: